 Finally, save the file and upload it back to your server.
 Now all you need to do is check your website with GZIP online compression tool to make sure GZIP is enabled on your website or not.

 2. Enable GZIP Compression on NGINX for WordPress

 NGINX is an open-source web server.
 If you are using this webserver for your website, you just need to add the following command to your nginx.conf file.

 3. Enable GZIP Compression on IIS for WordPress

 IIS is short for Internet Information Server.
 IIS is a server based on Visual Basic used for your browser’s requests.
 If you use this web server, you have two ways to enable GZIP.
 Dynamic and Static.

 Static: First, enter IIS.
-Then from System and Maintenance section look for Administrative Tools.
+Then from the System and Maintenance section look for Administrative Tools.
 Then, from Features View click on Compression.
-In the opened page, you need to check Enable static content compression.
+On the opened page, you need to check Enable static content compression.
 Finally, in the Actions panel click on Apply to save your changes.

 This method is done through the server interface.
 With Command-Line you can directly enable this feature.
 Simply run the code below:

 appcmd set config /section:urlCompression /doStaticCompression:True

 Dynamic: To enable GZIP in a dynamic IIS server follow the instruction below.